Anand-S23/Frame/README.md

 Frame uses docker for easy development, docker and docker-compose are pre-requistes.
 Follow the following steps once the repository is cloned locally:

 **For Backend**
-1. Create a `.env` file using example.env as an example
+1. Create a `.env` file using example.env as an base
 2. Run `docker-compose up --build`

 Note: In order to test out if this is working as expected you can `curl http://localhost:8080/ping`, where the result should be `pong`